 GPCRs and their G proteins provide this intercellular communication.
 And form one of the most important signaling systems in your brain.
 They are involved in nearly every aspect of your physiology and behavior.

-G proteins work by binding neurotransmitters, hormones, growth factors, cytokine, odorants and photons at the cell surface to the GPCR, and activating that receptor.
+G proteins work by binding neurotransmitters, hormones, growth factors, cytokines, odorants and photons at the cell surface to the GPCR, and activating that receptor.
 Everything you see, hear, smell, or taste goes through this signaling process.

 And SAM-e increases the number of these muscarinic receptors in parts of your brain, including your hippocampus.
 In one study, aged rats were given SAM-e for 30 days.
 Supplementation with SAM-e restored the number of muscarinic receptors to levels found in the same areas in young animals.[ii]